gromacs/gromacs/docs/install-guide/index.rst

    machines in existence have this, so it might be a good choice if you need to support dinosaur x86 computers too.
-3. ``SSE4.1`` Present in all Intel core processors since 2007, but notably not in AMD magny-cours.
+3. ``SSE4.1`` Present in all Intel core processors since 2007, but notably not in AMD Magny-Cours.
 Still, almost all recent processors support this, so this can also be considered a good baseline if you are content with portability between reasonably modern processors.
 4. ``AVX_128_FMA`` AMD bulldozer processors (2011) have this.
    Unfortunately Intel and AMD have diverged the last few years;
-   If you want good performance on modern AMD processors you have to use this since it also allows the reset of the code to use AMD 4-way fused multiply-add instructions.
+   If you want good performance on modern AMD processors you have to use this since it also allows the rest of the code to use AMD 4-way fused multiply-add instructions.
 The drawback is that your code will not run on Intel processors at all.
 5. ``AVX_256`` This instruction set is present on Intel processors